gcruzgar/UKsurvey/README.md

 It is computationally intensive to check all individual transitions.
 This is more so for households as _hipd_ is wave independent.
 Therefore, I looked at the overall distributions.
 I used [household distributions](scripts/household_distributions.py) to obtain counts of the required variable - could be anything from household composition to whether the house is in an urban or rural area.
 I then save these counts on excel, normalise to account for decrease in total housholds, and plot the distributions.
 This process could be automised on python but I find it easier to track on Excel.
 Also added correlations between each variable.
 Household size and composition is the pair with the highest correlation, r=0.72, folowed by number of bedrooms and rooms (that aren't bedrooms), r=0.55.
 In theory, having enough information about a household could lead to infering some other unknown characteristic about it.

 All distributions seem to remain constant over time within a small error (<1%). __ADD DISTRIBUTION GRAPHS TO [Data](#data) SECTION?__
-See [comparing](# comparing-survey-and-census-data) section to see the correlation between survey and census data.
+See [comparing](#comparing-survey-and-census-data) section to see the correlation between survey and census data.
 Download census data from [Nomisweb](https://www.nomisweb.co.uk).
-Distributions are the same for survey and census for the variables tested.
+Distributions are the same for survey and census, for the variables tested.
 It is hard to compare certain variables because of the definitions - see [mapping](#mapping-survey-to-census)

 5 dimensions are required to create a population seed: